chef/chef-server/docs-chef-io/content/server/upgrades.md

 1. If you are running Chef Infra Server version 12.17.15 or greater, proceed to the next step below.
 Otherwise consult the [upgrade matrix](#upgrade-matrix) and perform a stepped upgrade.

-   If you are running a Chef Infra Server release before 12.17.15, you cannot upgrade directly to 14.8.X.
+   If you are running a Chef Infra Server release before 12.17.15, you cannot upgrade directly to the latest.
 You must perform a stepped upgrade first.

    - If you are running Chef Infra Server 12.3.0, upgrade to 12.17.15.
    - If you are running Chef Infra Server 11, you must first upgrade to 12.3.0, and then to 12.17.15.